lucas-fer-fig/Happy/README.md

 # Happy

-An app that connect people and orphaned children, bringing up happiness to their childhood
+An app that connects people to nearby orphanages, bringing up happiness to children`s lifes